 Lunch Hour Walk

-- Visit a local park and immerse yourself in local trails
+- Visit a nearby park and explore the various trails, immersing yourself in the beauty of nature.

 Park Farther Away

 Here’s a simple trick to help you get in more steps during your day: whenever you’re heading to your workplace, the mall, or the grocery store, make a conscious effort to park your car as far away as possible from your destination.
 Those few extra steps walking to and from your parking spot can add up surprisingly quickly.

 But that’s not all—there’s an added benefit!
 Parking at the back of the lot can also help protect your car from dents and dings.
 So, while you’re getting some exercise, you’re also taking good care of your vehicle.
 It’s a win-win situation!